julhooo/cinema-exploratory-analysis/README.md

 - How do audiences respond to different types of films?
 - Which films generated the most audience engagement between 2022 and 2025?

-### ⚙️ Pipeline

-Technologies Used: python, pandas, SQL, SQLite, seaborn, matplotlib, concurrent.features/requests, API, jupyter notebook

-### ♻️ ETL

-The initial datasets were obtained from IMDb's public datasets (`https://datasets.imdbws.com/`).
-Specifically, the project uses `title.ratings`, `title.basics`, `title.crew`, and `name.basics`.
-In `extract_imdb.py`, the `title.ratings` and `title.basics` datasets are merged into `films_imdb.csv`.
-Some filters are applied to optimize the next extraction..
-Next, `extract_tmdb.py` queries the TMDB API for every film contained in the new dataframe to retrieve financial information, such as budget and box office revenue.
-A `ThreadPoolExecutor` is used to perform concurrent API requests, significantly improving data collection performance.

-In `transform.py`, the JSON responses returned by the TMDB API are converted into `financial.csv`, which stores both the financial information and the corresponding IMDb film ID.
-This allows the financial data to be linked with the remaining datasets during the analysis.
-The file is then filtered to remove films with incomplete or unreliable financial data, and the remaining records define the set of movies used throughout the project.
-This filtered dataset also serves as the basis for cleaning the other dataframes, which are then processed and saved to the `data/processed` directory.

-The `database/` directory contains the database schema and the SQL queries used throughout the analysis.
-Finally, `load.py` reads the processed CSV files from `data/processed` and loads them into the database.

 ### 📁 Project Structure

 ```